 Skip to Content

-Home > Patients & Visitors > Health Library > Antibody Tests (Coombs Test)
+Home > Patients & Visitors > Health Library > Coombs Antibody Test (Indirect and Direct)

 antibodies that attack red blood cells.